PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter12/Readme.md

 # Chapter 12

 ## Previous requirements
-In this chapter we will learn Docker Swarm orchestrator features.
+In this chapter we will learn how to publish applications in Docker Enterprise.
 We provide some labs at the end of the chapter that will help you understand and learn shown concepts.
 These labs can be run on your laptop or PC using the provided vagrant Docker Enterprise environment or any already deployed Docker Enteprise cluster at your own.
 Check additional information in this book's github code repository available in this link https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git.

 You will need at least (all labs were tested on Linux and Windows):